jkarjala/gompet/README.md

-# GOMB - Go Multi-purpose Benchmark
+# Gompet - Go Multi-purpose Performance Evaluation Tool

-GOMB is a multi-threaded multi-purpose benchmark runner which can quickly generate heavy load on servers using pre-defined but varied input patterns.
+Gompet is a multi-core multi-purpose benchmark framework which can quickly generate heavy load on servers using pre-defined input patterns.

-GOMB currently includes a standard HTTP client, FastHTTP client and SQL client for PostgreSQL.
+Gompet currently includes a standard HTTP client, FastHTTP client and SQL client for PostgreSQL.

 It is easy to add new clients and get the worker pool and statistics reporting out of the box.
+The library github.com/jkarjala/gompet can also be imported to applications outside of this repo.

 ## Installation

 ```
-go get -u github.com/jkarjala/gomb
+go get -u github.com/jkarjala/gompet/...
 ```

 ## Usage